Koala633/hostbase/README.md

         </Directory>

-EN: the fake page folder need to be in /etc
+EN: All the fake page folder need to be in /etc, curently no english page are made

 ES: copia/pega todo lo que hay en paginasAQUI en la carpeta /etc